 Answer: The Stand

-The fight certainly isn’t over, however, as King still produces lengthy works (2009’s release, Under the Dome tips the scales at 1074 pages); there just might be a record breaking novel still waiting in the wings.
+There’s a good chance that will stand as King’s longest book.
+But the fight certainly isn’t over, however, as King still produces lengthy works (Under the Dome, released in 2009, tips the scales at 1,074 pages); there just might be a record-breaking novel still waiting in the wings.